← Back to Blog

 Hand Therapy vs. Physical Therapy: What's the Difference — and Which One Do You Need?

-As a Certified Hand Therapist (CHT) with over a decade of experience in the field of occupational therapy, I’ve seen firsthand how confusing the world of rehab can be — especially after surgery, injury, or chronic pain.
-One of the most common statements I hear at Reach Beyond Therapy in Redondo Beach is:
+As a Certified Hand Therapist (CHT) with over a decade of experience in occupational therapy, I’ve seen firsthand how confusing the world of rehab can be — especially after surgery, injury, or chronic pain.
+One of the most common things I hear at Reach Beyond Therapy in Redondo Beach is:

 “My doctor told me to go to hand physical therapy.”